-If you can’t get a small engine started, or it takes too many pulls to get it going, or it runs poorly, ask yourself this: Did it sit for a long time with gas in it?
+If you can’t get a small engine started, it takes too many pulls to get it going, or it runs poorly, ask yourself this: Did it sit for a long time with gas in it?
 Like over the winter?
 If so, your problem is most likely a corroded or gummed-up carburetor.
 Small engine repair shops earn about 50 percent of their revenue by cleaning or replacing carburetors sidelined by old gas.
-Look at your lawn mower carburetor next time you sharpen the blades or complete a lawn mower tune up.
+Look at your lawnmower carburetor next time you sharpen the blades or complete a lawn mower tune-up.

-Before you rip into the sucker, take a minute to confirm the carburetor is the problem.
-We’ll show you how to do that, as well as how to clean a lawn mower carburetor, rebuild or replace it.
-Either way, you’ll save about an hour of shop labor (about $70).
+Before you start taking things apart, take a minute to confirm the carburetor is the problem.
+We’ll show you how to do that, as well as how to clean, rebuild or replace a lawnmower carburetor.
+Either way, you’ll save about an hour of shop labor (about $80).
 You can complete the carburetor rebuild project in a single morning, including the time scouting for parts.

 Whether you buy parts from a local small engine repair shop or online, you may need all this information:

 - Machine brand (Toro, Snapper, Honda, etc.), model and serial number.